Tom Harris is the Labour MP for Glasgow South.

 Following Scottish Labour’s decisive defeat at the Scottish Parliament elections of May 2011, Tom announced he would be a candidate for the leadership of the Scottish party and stood in the contest ultimately won by Johann Lamont MSP.

 In May 2012, Ed Miliband carried out a mini reshuffle of his front bench and appointed Tom as Shadow Minister for Environment, Food and Rural Affairs.
+He resigned just over a year later citing family reasons and returned to the back benches.

 Tom is married to Carolyn with whom he has two sons.
 He has an older son from his first marriage.